yang-sec/CAN-SessionKey/README.md

 ### Part 2 - SSKT
 For this part, we have to manually press the Due board's reset button in order to trigger stable outputs at all boards.
-We will demontrate this with a YouTube video soon.
+We demontrate this with a [YouTube video](https://youtu.be/KDDISrVCJYA).

 ## Preliminaries ##